|Mrs Katherine Wong

 Our Pupils will be Effective and Confident Communicators

-Cultivating a rich environment for communications to develop reading, writing, listening and speaking skills.
+To instill the love for English Language learning and to cultivate a rich environment for development of reading, writing, listening and speaking skills.

-All should attain foundational skills, particularly in grammar, spelling and basic pronunciation.
-They should be able to use English in everyday situations and for functional purposes, such as giving directions, information or instructions and making requests.
-The majority of our pupils will attain a good level of competence in English, in both speech and writing
+All pupils should attain foundational skills, particularly in grammar, spelling and basic pronunciation.
+The majority of our pupils will attain a good level of competence in English, in both speech and writing.

-As part of the Rosyth School strategic thrusts, the STELLAR @ Rosyth programme seeks to develop our pupils holistically with a comprehensive, stimulating and engaging instructional programme.
+The core curriculum seeks to develop our pupils holistically, with a comprehensive, stimulating and engaging instructional programme.

 The objectives of the programme are as follows:

-- To employ a variety of effective teaching and learning pedagogies that focus on WHAT and HOW students are learning (i.e. more learner–centred)
+- To employ a variety of effective teaching and learning pedagogies that focus on WHAT and HOW pupils are learning;

 - To have a balanced and holistic assessment of our pupils.